Skirlez/fabricated-exchange/README.md

 # Something isn't working

 You're actually wrong.
 Everything is working.
 You must be hallucinating.
 In any case, open an issue on this repository.
+Also, take note of mod incompatibilities:

+- Enhanced Block Entities (EBE): Breaks rendering the mods chest items in the inventory.
+To fix, you can set Enhanced Chests to Off with Mod Menu (or`render_enhanced_chests` to `false` in the config file).

 # Contributing